AKloc/BookNotes/Professional/Alice and Bob Learn Application Security.md

 - Writing a new low-level program?
 Use Rust.
 It's memory safe, unlike C++ / C.
 - Use a third-party tool to scan your components for vulnerabilities.
 - **SECURITY HEADERS**
-	- Generally set these in the
+	- Generally set these in the web app / server.
-	- Content-Security-Policy
+	- Content-Security-Policy: explicitly defines what sources for contents are allowed for images, scripts, etc, so that nothing else will run.

 **What can I do with this?**
 - What actions am I going to take based on this book, if any?